KashishSantuka/rag_pipeline_data_load_retriever/README.md

-📌 RAG Pipeline Project

-Built a basic RAG pipeline using PDF data.

-⚙️ Tech Stack
-SentenceTransformers
-ChromaDB
-LLM
-🔄 Flow
-Extract text from PDF
-Convert into embeddings using SentenceTransformers Store in ChromaDB
-Retrieve relevant chunks
-Generate response using LLM
-🧠 Learned
-RAG architecture
-Vector embeddings & search
-Context-based LLM responses
+Built a basic **RAG (Retrieval-Augmented Generation)** pipeline using PDF data, where text was extracted and converted into embeddings using SentenceTransformers.
+These embeddings were stored in ChromaDB for efficient similarity-based retrieval.
+On user query, relevant chunks were fetched and passed to an LLM to generate contextual responses.
+This project helped in understanding RAG architecture, vector embeddings, semantic search, and how retrieval improves LLM response accuracy.